-Your home inspection will take between 2 to 3 hours to complete.
+Your home inspection will normally take between 2 to 3 hours to complete.
 All areas as described above will be inspected and deficiencies reported using the Home Gauge Inspection software.
 Your report will be completed within 24 hours and a PDF copy will be sent for immediate use concerning any necessary deficiencies.
 Any major deficiencies found during your home inspection should be further inspected by a professional in that field.
 You will be able to communicate more effectively through your report any deficiencies in need of further inspection.
-It is very important to have noted defects further inspected, so if possible, make contact with contractors before making your offer.
+It is very important to have noted defects further inspected, so if possible, make contact with contractors before closing on the home.
 Plumbers, Electricians, Roofers and Heating and Cooling technicians are the most frequently needed from my experience.

 Complete Home Moving Package

 Are you moving across town?
 I can perform inspections on both your current and future homes.
-The pre-listing inspection on your current home can help you sell faster, and the inspection on your future home will provide you with peace of mind.
+The pre-listing inspection on your current home can help you sell faster, and the inspection of your future home will provide you with peace of mind.
 Multiple copies of your current home inspection can be used for open houses or other realtor options.

 If you are just interested in the current condition of your home or have had some damages from storms or other causes, I can perform a specific inspection geared for that part of your home; such as a roof inspection or as a part of a home maintenance program.
 This inspection service can be a great tool to help you maintain your biggest investment.